pxaris/ccml/README.md

 python train.py --dataset 'hindustani' --data_dir '/__path_to__/hindustani' --model_name 'vgg_ish_from_fma' --device 'cuda:0'
 ```

-When transferring a `musicnn` model from `'lyra'` to `'makam'` dataset and fine-tune only the final layer, one would run:
+In order to transfer a `musicnn` model from `'lyra'` to `'makam'` dataset and fine-tune only the final layer, one would run:
 ```bash
 python train.py --dataset 'makam' --data_dir '/__path_to__/makam' --model_name 'musicnn_from_lyra_f' --device 'cuda:0'
 ```